bentoml/BentoML/docs/source/guides/monitoring.rst

 With BentoML, once we have the bento, it's easy to deploy the ML application to any target. https://docs.bentoml.org/en/latest/concepts/deploy.html

-Here is the command to start a standalone server.
+Use ``serve --production`` to start the bento in production mode as a standalone server:

 .. code:: bash